stashed/stash/docs/user-guide/backup.md

 ### Deploy Controller
-Backup controller communicates with kube-apiserver at inCluster mode if no master or kubeconfig is provided.
-It watches Backup resource to handle backup process.
+Restik controller communicates with kube-apiserver at inCluster mode if no master or kubeconfig is provided.
+It watches Restik resource to handle backup process.
 ```
 $ kubectl apply -f https://raw.githubusercontent.com/appscode/restik/master/hack/deploy/deployments.yaml
 ```